Local Police Can't Detain Immigrants For ICE, NY Court Finds

 According to Newsday, Suffolk County began letting police arrest and detain people for ICE under the previous sheriff, after President Trump was elected, but the current sheriff announced he would end the policy after the ruling on Wednesday.

-The ruling does not affect Francis, who is in now in ICE detention in New Jersey.
+The ruling does not affect Francis, who is now in ICE detention in New Jersey.

 The Department of Justice had filed a friend of the court brief supporting Suffolk in the lawsuit.
-It said it's harder for ICE to detain removable immigrants without local cooperation.
+It said it is harder for ICE to detain removable immigrants without local cooperation.